What is Dry Needling?

 How Does Acupuncture Work?

-Basically, Acupuncture works by stimulating a point on the skin which sends a message through the body.
+Basically, Acupuncture works by stimulating a trigger point on the skin which sends a message through the body.
 Qi flows through pathways in the body called meridians, which connect to our internal organs.
 In order to have a healthy body and mind, Qi needs to be in abundance and circulating freely.
 Balance is also required.
 This is the traditional theory which has been around for thousands of years.

 More recently, research has shown that works through neurohormonal pathways.
 Basically, you put the needle through specific points in the body and stimulate the nerve.
 The nerve actually sends signals to the brain, and the brain releases neural hormones such as beta-Endorphins, which can increase the pain threshold.
 Recent research has examined some of the mechanisms underpinning acupuncture’s anti-inflammatory effects which include mediation by sympathetic and parasympathetic pathways.